-The classic, and most popular way to to walk across the Golden Gate Bridge is to start at the Welcome Center at the south end of the bridge.
+This is the most popular walk in SF, especially for out of town visitors.
+It starts at the Welcome Center at the south end of the bridge.
 From there, it’s 1.7 miles (one way) across the bridge to the Vista Point on the other side.
 There are some very nice views of San Francisco from the Vista Point.
 However, you don’t have to go all the way to have a nice stroll.
 Simply walk as far or as long as you want and then turn around.

 2. From Baker Beach on the Batteries to Bluffs Trail